planttheidea/moize/README.md

 export default moize.react(Foo);
 ```

-Also, it should be noted that in usages that involve a lot of variety in the parameter changes, this has the potential for memory leaks (as the default is to retain the history of all elements).
-If you expect the parameters to change more than a few times, or if you are reusing the component in several places, it is recommended to apply a `maxSize`, or you can use the new shortcut method [`moize.reactSimple`](#moizereactsimple), which automatically sets the `maxSize` to `1` to mimic the `PureComponent` optimization.
+Also, it should be noted that in usages that involve a lot of variety in the parameter changes, this has the potential for excessive memory consumption, as the cache will retain the history of all elements.
+It is therefore recommended to apply a `maxSize`, or to use the shortcut method [`moize.reactSimple`](#moizereactsimple), which automatically sets the `maxSize` to `1`.

+Please note `moize.reactSimple` will not operate with components made via the `class` instantiation, as they do not offer the same [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).

 #### moize.reactSimple

 Shortcut for memoizing functional components in [React](https://github.com/facebook/react), with the cache size limited to a single entry.
-This mimics the `PureComponnt` optimization, where the component will only be re-rendered on change to `props` or `context`, and the only element cached is the most recent.
+This mimics the `PureComponnt` optimization, where the cache will only contain the component with the most recent `props` and `context` combination.

 ```javascript
 import moize from 'moize';